-"But you remain strong because you know he can feel your energy." - Samuel's Story
+"You remain strong because you know he can feel your energy." - Samuel's Story

-Samuel was born April 27, 2015 at UF Health/Shands Hospital.
-Our family is from the Tampa Bay area and decided that going to Gainesville so that Dr. Kays could be our son’s doctor was the best option for Samuel.
-From the second we met with Dr. Kays and Joy we knew that they were the best chance of survival for our son.
+Samuel was born April 27, 2015 at UF Health Shands Hospital.
+Our family is from the Tampa Bay area and we decided that going to Dr. Kays in Gainesville would be the best option for Samuel.
+From the second we met with Dr. Kays and Joy, we knew that they were the best chance of survival for our son.
 Dr. Kays sat with us during our consult, really wanted to get to know my husband and I, asked us our son’s name and then always called Samuel by his name.
-He personally walked us around the NICU explaining to us what it would be like once Samuel was born.
+He personally walked us around the NICU, explaining to us what it would be like once Samuel was born.
 He gave us the hope that our son would be ok and the strength to keep moving forward.
-When the insurance denied us to go to Gainesville, Dr. Kays got on the phone and helped them to understand why he was the ONLY option.
+When the insurance denied us to go to Gainesville, Dr. Kays got on the phone and helped them understand why he was the ONLY option.

 Samuel spent 7 weeks in the NICU and came home on a very low flow oxygen.
 He remained on the oxygen for another two months before being taken off.
 Samuel is turning one tomorrow and I still cannot believe a whole year has gone by.
 He is sitting on his own and crawling (things the therapists said when we first got home that he would take a long time to do).
 He is the happiest baby you will ever meet and loves to cuddle!
 We are so very blessed he picked us as his parents!